rh45-one/3DPrintCostCalc/README.md

 ## Continuous Integration
 A GitHub Actions workflow (located in `.github/workflows/makefile.yml`) runs automatically on each push or pull request to the `main` branch.
 It checks out the code, installs Java, and executes the Make targets (compile, doc, jar) to verify everything builds successfully.

+Additionally, another GitHub Actions workflow (located in `.github/workflows/static.yml`) is set up to build and deploy the web-based GUI of the project.
+This workflow ensures that the web version is always up-to-date and available.
 ## Future Enhancements
 * ~~**Web Version:** Creation of a web-based GUI of the project.~~ ✔️
 * **Additional Cost Factors:** Integrate advanced maintenance or labor costs as needed.